 Chinese Government and the Chinese Middle Class

+Leo Lewis wrote in The Times, “Years of economic boom have given China a middle class that is quietly establishing a hefty political, social and economic importance.
 “In Beijing and in the senior ranks of the party the question of how to keep the middle class happy has even greater resonance.
 The party's success depends not just on expanding the middle class, but on ensuring it fuels consumption for decades to come.
 "There are some standards we meet and others we don't," said a mother grudgingly prepared to admit that her family qualifies as middle class.
 "It is a class that wants stability above everything, that would sell a kidney if it meant a better education for our daughter, and where I spend every day knowing I haven't saved enough for retirement."
 [Source: Leo Lewis, The Times, March 6, 2013]

 Has the Chinese Government Bought Off the Middle Class?

 On the belief that China’s regime has bought off the middle class, Minxin Pei wrote in the Washington Post: Hardly.
-Three decades of double-digit economic growth has elevated about 250 to 300 million Chinese---mainly urban residents---to middle-class status.
+Three decades of double-digit economic growth has elevated about 250 to 300 million Chinese — mainly urban residents — to middle-class status.
 Since the regime crushed the Tiananmen democracy movement in 1989, the middle class has been busy pursuing wealth, not demanding political freedoms.
 But this does not mean this group has thrown its support behind the ruling party.
 There is a world of difference between political apathy and enduring loyalty.
 [Source: Minxin Pei, Washington Post, January 26, 2011;Minxin Pei, director of the Keck Center for International and Strategic Studies at Claremont McKenna College, is the author of “China’s Trapped Transition: The Limits of Developmental Autocracy.”]

-At most, the Chinese middle class tolerates the status quo because it is a vast improvement over the totalitarian rule of the past---and because there is no practical or immediate alternative.
+At most, the Chinese middle class tolerates the status quo because it is a vast improvement over the totalitarian rule of the past — and because there is no practical or immediate alternative.
 But as the Arab Spring shows, a single event or a misstep by authoritarian rulers can transform apathetic middle-class citizens into radical revolutionaries.